 Prior to November 1, 2013, participating paid firefighters contributed 8% of applicable earnings, while member cities contributed 13% of the members' applicable earnings.
 For the period beginning November 1, 2013, participating paid firefighters contributed 9% of applicable earnings, while member cities contributed 14% of the members' applicable earnings.
 In addition, the member cities contribute \$60 for each volunteer firefighter unless their annual income in the general fund is less than \$25,000, in which case they are exempt.
 Prior to November 1, 2013, the State of Oklahoma, a non-employer contributing entity, allocated 34% of insurance premium tax collected from various types of insurance policies to the Plan.
 For the period beginning November 1, 2013, through June 30, 2020, the State of Oklahoma, a non-employer contributing entity, allocated 36% of insurance premium tax collected from various types of insurance policies to the Plan.
-Effective September 1, 2020, July 1, 2021, and July 1, 2022, the State of Oklahoma, a non-employer contributing entity, allocated 25.2%, 36.0%, and 37.8%, respectively, of insurance premium tax collected from various types of insurance premium tax collected from various types of premium tax collected from various types of premium tax collected from various types of insurance premium tax collected from various types of insurance policies to the Plan.
-The State of Oklahoma may also appropriate additional funds annually as needed to pay current costs and to amortize the unfunded actuarial present value of accumulated plan benefits.
-No such appropriations were received during the year ended June 30, 2023 or 2022.
+Effective September 1, 2020, July 1, 2021, July 1, 2022, and July 1, 2023, the State of Oklahoma, a non-employer contributing entity, allocated 25.2%, 36.0%, 37.8%, and 37.8%, respectively, of insurance premium tax collected from various types of insurance premium tax collected from various types of oklahoma may also appropriate additional funds annually as needed to pay current costs and to amortize the unfunded actuarial present value of accumulated plan benefits.
+No such appropriations were received during the year ended June 30, 2024 or 2023.